willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### Mixed Reality portal did not launch automatically after I plugged in my headset

-If Mixed Reality Portal did not launch automatically, there could be an underlying issue causing the headset to not be detected properly.
-Try launching Mixed Reality Portal manually, and look for any error messages that appear.
+The headset might hot have been detected properly because of an underlying issue.
+Try launching Mixed Reality Portal manually and look for any error messages that appear.

 ### My headset stopped working after putting my PC to sleep, hibernate, or restarting my PC with my headset attached

 1. Open Device Manager and confirm that your headset is listed under "Mixed Reality devices".
-2. Double click on your headset under "Mixed Reality devices" and confirm that the device status indicates "This device is working properly."
+2. Double click on your headset under "Mixed Reality devices" and confirm that the device status indicates "This device is working properly".
 3. If you see a "Code 43" error indicating that the device has stopped working, or if you don't see your headset listed under "Mixed Reality devices", try unplugging and replugging in your headset's USB cable.

 Note: Microsoft is investigating a potential software/driver interoperability issue which may result in the "Code 43" error above, after putting your PC to sleep or hibernate.
 The workaround is to unplug and replug your headset's USB cable.
 This issue affects a small number of PCs, and is expected to be resolved in a future update to the Mixed Reality headset driver.